mwthot/docs-toolkit/README.md

 # docs-toolkit

-A professional documentation toolkit for Python projects.
+A professional documentation toolkit built with Python.

 ## Status